ARM-software/arm-trusted-firmware/docs/about/features.rst

 -  Refinements to Position Independent Executable (PIE) support.

--  Refinements to the SPCI-based SPM implementation as the draft SPCI and SPRT specifications continue to evolve.
+-  Continued support for the draft SPCI specification, to enable the use of secure partition management in the secure world.

 -  Documentation enhancements.